April is Child Abuse Prevention Month

 - Social and Emotional Competence of Children

 By understanding these factors, communities can work together to implement strength within communities.
-From sports to support groups, protective factors make an impact and help to encourage the presence of positivity in a child’s life.
+From sports to support groups, protective factors make an impact and encourage positivity in a child’s life.

 According to the Joyful Heart Foundation child protective services referrals involve 7.2 million children each year.
 They state that a report of child abuse is made every 10 seconds.
 91% of the abuse perpetrators are parents.
 And in the U.S., 4 to 5 children die every day from child abuse or neglect.

-The foundation notes that child abuse “are acts that result in serious harm or risk of harm” which include physical violence, exploitation, and death.
+The foundation notes that child abuse “are acts that result in serious harm or risk of harm” which include physical violence, sexual abuse, exploitation, and death.
 They further state that failing to take action to stop the harm is also considered child abuse.
-They define child neglect as “the failure to provide a child’s basic needs” —which ranges from providing clean clothing to medical care.
+They define child neglect as “the failure to provide a child’s basic needs”, ranging from providing clean clothing to medical care.

 The effects of childhood abuse and neglect range in the responses of children who have experienced abuse.
 Some children have lifelong trauma and lasting effects — whereas others are able to recover more quickly.